 \subsection{\B$(v' = 0)$ predissociation measurement method}

-In order to measure the predissociation probability of \B($v'=0$) state, we need to scatter as many photons as we can in our system via \B($v'=0$) state, and detect population loss that cannot be explained by known effects, predominantly rovibrational losses.
-To characterize the loss in our system, we design several stages, each utilizing different lasers to interact with the molecular beam.
-We monitor the population of the $v''=0$ ground state in the detection region by detecting laser-induced fluorescence (LIF) signals from the $B^D_{0-0}$ laser.
-For this measurement, we employ a total of six stages.
-By defining temporally stable parameters that describe the properties of our system, we can express the molecular population distribution at different stages.
+To measure the predissociation probability of the \B($v'=0$) state, we need to scatter many photons via \B($v'=0$) and detect population loss that cannot be explained by known effects, predominantly rovibrational losses.
+To characterize the loss we design several {experimental} stages, each {stage corresponding to a unique configuration of lasers interacting with the molecular beam}.
+We monitor the population of the $v''=0$ ground state in the detection region by detecting LIF signals from the $B^D_{0-0}$ laser.
+For this measurement we employ {6} stages.
+By defining temporally stable parameters that describe the properties of our system, we can express the molecular population distribution at {each} stage.

-For example, in the \textit{Unperturbed} stage we detect $X(v''=0)$ population.
-The population is denoted as $N$.
-This is also the calibration stage so the signals of every other stage will be referenced to the signal of this stage.
-In the \textit{Cleanup} stage we apply $B^{C}_{0-1}$ laser, and the $X(v''=0)$ population is $N + n_1 N \kappa F_{B00} / \mathcal{F}_{B0}$, where $n_1$ is normalized $X(v'=1)$ state natural population, $\kappa$ is the cleanup efficiency of laser $B^{C}_{0-1}$, and $\mathcal{F}_{B_0} \equiv F_{B0a} + \sum_{i\in Z^*, i\neq1}F_{B0i}$ is the VBR normalization factor.
+For example, in the \textit{Unperturbed} stage we detect $X(v''=0)$ population denoted {by} $N$.
+This is the calibration {signal used as a reference.} In the \textit{Cleanup} stage we apply the $B^{C}_{0-1}$ laser, and the {resulting} $X(v''=0)$ population is $N + n_1 N \kappa F_{B00} / \mathcal{F}_{B0}$ where $n_1$ is the normalized natural population {of $X(v''=1)$}, $\kappa$ is the cleanup {laser} efficiency, and {$\mathcal{F}_{B_0} \equiv F_{B0a} + \sum_{i\neq1}F_{B0i}$} is the VBR normalization factor.